ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers.md

 ## Overview

 Microsoft cloud services include powerful communication and collaboration capabilities.
 But suppose that you want to restrict communications between two groups to avoid a conflict of interest from occurring in your organization.
 Or, perhaps you want to restrict communications between certain people inside your organization and outside parties, in order to safeguard internal information.
-Information barriers can help!
+Microsoft 365 enables communication and collaboration across groups and organizations, so is there a way to restrict communications among specific groups of users when necessary?
+With information barriers, you can!

-Information barriers are in preview now, and coming soon to Microsoft Teams.
+Information barriers are in preview now, beginning with Microsoft Teams.
 When these features are available for your organization, a compliance administrator or information barriers administrator can define policies to allow or prevent communications between groups of users in Microsoft Teams.
 Information barrier policies can be used for situations like these:

 - A day trader cannot call someone on the marketing team
 - Finance personnel working on confidential company information cannot receive calls from people outside their organization